- This event has passed.

 - The remaining 10 tickets are given to people who just became new members.
 First come, first serve!

-For becoming a member, please subscribe here and send your member confirmation email to: email@example.com to receive the ticket.
+To become a member, please subscribe here and send your member confirmation email to: [email protected] to receive the ticket.

-**There is still a few tickets left**
+**There are still a few tickets left**

 Livestream of the event